Valcin/BE-HaPPy/README.md

 2. The total neutrino mass
 3. velocity dispersion for Finger of God
 4. choice of mass bin or scale array

+Feel free to play with it and make any modifications you want.
+If you use the code, please cite JCAP 12(2019)057 or arXiv:1901.06045.
+Thank you !!!